Sherif-Zaki/Contract-Testing-with-PactJs/README.md

 A simple RESTful API for managing inventory items built with Node.js and Express.

-## Running the Shirts API locally
+## Running the Items API locally

 Install dependencies
 `npm i`

-Run the movies API
+Run the items API
 `npm run start:provider`

 ## Running the tests